NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/Creating-Surface-Mount-Parts.md

 ![](images/adafruit1.png)

-Creating packages in Fusion360 is completely different from Eagle; because Fusion360 is a 3D modeling software, packages have now been upgraded to utilize this. **You should not create a package for this lab**, instead create a footprint by hand using the help of one of the tutorials.
+Creating packages in Fusion360 is completely different from Eagle; because Fusion360 is a 3D modeling software, packages have now been upgraded to utilize this. **You should not create a package for this lab**, instead create a footprint by hand using the help of one of the tutorials (see below for Adafruit updates).

 #### Creating a Footprint